Flone-dnb/low-end-engine/docs/Manual.md

 const auto pImportedRootNode = getWorldRootNode()->addChildNode(std::get<std::unique_ptr<Node>>(std::move(result)));
 ```

+## Working with UIs

+UI is also build as a node tree, in the directory `engine_lib/public/game/node/ui` you will find all available UI elements.
+These UI nodes can be attached to any node in your level but generally you can't attach 3D nodes to UI nodes (for example attaching a mesh node to a UI node will result in an error).

+The base `UiNode` provides various functionality on top of the basic position, size and visibility, functionality such as being a modal UI element (takes all the input) or having a focus (for text input) or changing UI layer or changing node's portion in the layout and so on.

+Vertical or horizontal layouts are implemented as the `LayoutUiNode` so this node type is a container node but other UI nodes can also be containers for example: `ButtonUiNode` provides button functionality on which you can click but you can add a child `TextUiNode` to it to have a text on the button.
+Some UI nodes don't allow child nodes to be attached for example `CheckboxUiNode`.
+In order to know which nodes don't allow child nodes every UI node type may override the `UiNode::getMaxChildCount` which is used in the editor to determine if attaching child nodes is allowed or not.

 ## Texture import and texture filtering

 In order to import a texture you can use the editor: right click on a directory in the content browser (left-bottom corner) and select "Import texture" in the opened context menu.
 Select a texture and a converted version of the texture will appear in that directory.